Azure/terraform-azurerm-aks/README.md

 ## Usage

-This module is configured through variables in the [variables.tf](./variables.tf) file..
-Make sure to select an [Azure location that supports AKS](https://docs.microsoft.com/en-us/azure/aks/container-service-quotas) and to have a [Service Principle created](https://www.terraform.io/docs/providers/azurerm/authenticating_via_service_principal.html).
-If no public ssh key is set in the variables a newly generated public key will be used and the private key will be saved in a *private_ssh_key* file.
-When setting your own public ssh key the output of the ssh-key module an be ignored.
+This module is configured through variables in the [variables.tf](./variables.tf) file.
+Make sure to select an [Azure location that supports AKS](https://docs.microsoft.com/en-us/azure/aks/container-service-quotas) and to [have a Service Principal created](https://www.terraform.io/docs/providers/azurerm/authenticating_via_service_principal.html).
+If no public ssh key is set in the variables, a newly generated public key will be used and the private key will be saved in a *private_ssh_key* file.
+When setting your own public ssh key the output of the ssh-key module can be ignored.

 ```hcl
 variable "prefix" {